-We care because they do
+We care because you do

 It is estimated that over 11% of people in Dorset are caring for someone.
 With many not recognising themselves as carers these numbers are expected to be much higher.

 We help carers to access services, information, education and training, respite, and breaks from their caring role.
 We ensure they have a voice that is heard and work with health and social care professionals and employers to raise carer awareness and develop best practice.

 We are working towards a future where: